RGFell/Cleaning-data/CodeBook.md

 ### Variable Name Modifications

-The outputted file modifies the variable names as follows to make them more descriptive:-
+The outputted file modifies the variable names to make them more descriptive as follows:-

-* 'mean()' is replaced with 'Mean'
+* Names starting with 't' are preceeded by 'TimeDomain'.
-* 'std()' is replaced with 'Standard Deviation'
+* Names starting with 'f' are preceeded by 'FrequencyDomain'.
-* 'meanFreq' is replaced with 'Mean Freq'
+* 'std' is replaced with 'Standard Deviation'.
-* 'tBody' is replaced with 'Time Body'
+* 'Acc' is replaced with 'Acceleration'.
-* 'tGravity' is replaced with 'Time Gravity'
+* 'Gyro' is replaced with 'Gyroscope'.
-* 'fBody' is replaced with 'Frequency Body'
+* 'Mag' is replaced with 'Magnitude'.